Invarion/invarion-docs/docs/rapidpath/object-properties-and-transformations/control-points-and-snapping.md

 ## Adding/Deleting a Control Point

-You can add a control point to an object, for example if you want to add a curve to a train track, by selecting the object, right clicking and selecting **Insert Control Point**.
+You can add a control point to an object, for example if you want to add a curve to a train track, by selecting the object, **Right clicking** and selecting **Insert Control Point**.

 **Note:** This option will only appear for objects that can utilize extra control points.

-Similarly, you can remove control points by selecting the object, right clicking and selecting **Remove Control Point**.
+Similarly, you can remove control points by selecting the object, **Right clicking** and selecting **Remove Control Point**.

 ## Control Point Snapping